sciZer0/7/v/README.md

 **the more nodes in a blockchain, the more resilient this blockchain is to a 51% attack.**

-At the same time, the increase in a number of nodes in a blockchain doesn't increase the blockchain's bandwidth proportionally, if ever.
+At the same time, the increase in a number of nodes doesn't increase the blockchain's bandwidth proportionally, if ever.

 Actually, such a way means that increasing overhead (efficiency) is the target for each of the existing blockchains.